Get high quality reps in.

 After Action Reviews (AAR)

-Worst mistakes:
+Worst Mistakes:

 Trading too big, emotional, not the chart

-Not respecting the stop, stopping out emotionally
+Not respecting the stop or trailed stop, stopping out emotionally

 Not getting out at stop, being stingy with limit orders